PasqualeMainolfi/CoursesHub/HOME.md

       - [AMIPIMC 2](/COURSES/COME06/AudioAndMusicInformationProcessingForTheInternetAndMobilCommunication/Master/MasterCourseProgram_second_year.md)

 ## **Lecture Notes**
 ---
+Puoi trovare tutto il materiale per i miei corsi, dispense, assegni, etc... nella cartella LECTURE_NOTES.

 You can find all the necessary resources for the courses, including lecture notes, assignments, and additional materials in the LECTURE_NOTES folder.

 ## **Thesis: Procedures and Guidelines**
 ---
+Le linee guida per la tesi le trovi [qui](/THESIS_GUIDELINES/thesis.md).
 You can find the procedure and guidelines [here](/THESIS_GUIDELINES/thesis.md).

 ## **Class Calendar**
 ---
+Puoi visionare il calendario delle lezioni, cliccando sull'anno accademico sotto:
 You can view the lesson schedule/calendar by clicking on the academic year of the course you are interested in:
 - [2022/23](/CLASS_CALENDAR/CALENDAR.md)

-**Please note that the lessons may be subject to changes.
+**Considera che le lezioni potrebbero subire modifiche.
+Qualunque modifica apportata sarà comunicata cia Telegrama e/o via mail.
+Please note that the lessons may be subject to changes.
 Any modifications will be communicated via Telegram and/or email.**

 ## **FAQ: Find the Answers You Need**
 ---